perriera/cpp_starter/INSTALL.md

 In a PRODUCTION build of your project no DEBUG code is included in your installed code.

-## important note on using shared libraries
+## Important note on using shared libraries
 After installation the **<your_prject>** library should be found in your **/usr/local/include** and your **/usr/local/lib** directories.
 Also, set **LD_LIBRARY_PATH**, (if you haven't already done so).

      export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH